-It was a beautiful winter morning and my brother-in-law/photo buddy and I were up long before sunrise to capture the early morning light.
-It was our good fortune that it had snowed a bit.
+It was a beautiful winter morning and Bob (my brother-in-law and photo buddy) and I were up long before sunrise to capture the early morning light at the Grand Canyon.
+It was our good fortune that it had snowed a bit overnight.
 The light was beautiful.
 With the coming of the sun the snow disappeared, as did the magic of the light.

 If you have not been to the Grand Canyon, it should be very high on your priority list of places to go.

 Originally posted February 6, 2021.
 Updated and expanded January 20, 2022.

 Series: Channeling My Inner . . . Â â€“Â some of the photographers who inspire me

 Photography books by David and Marc Muench, Josef’s son and grandson, are in this section of my Amazon powered photography store.